 As the busiest online shopping time of the year approaches us in 2021, retailers are gearing up.
 Black Friday and Cyber Monday are a time when many eCommerce businesses make most of their annual profit in a single quarter.
-Making sure they offer the best deals and organise the best logistics solutions is critical.
-This year is anticipated to break record sales again as UK Black Friday sales have gained steadily year after year for the past five years.
+It is critical to ensure they offer the best deals and organise the best logistics solutions.
+This year is anticipated to break record sales again as UK Black Friday sales have increased steadily for the past five years.
 This is why we’re discussing 5 eCommerce fulfilment tips for Black Friday 2021.

 In 2016 we saw a market size resulting in 60.4 billion pounds in the UK, with 2020 ending at a market size of 99.3 billion pounds online.
 With several industries worldwide still dealing with pandemic lockdowns & restrictions, it appears 2021 will bring even more revenue this time around.
 It’s time to get ready!